-Who is the trail designed for and who will be sharing it?
+Who is the trail designed for (what is the Designed Use) and who will be sharing it?
 E.g., cyclists, hikers, trail runners, equestrians, snowmobiles or skiers.

 What is the character of the trail?
 I.e. Are soils on the trail particularly sensitive?
 How are the sight lines?
 How fast will users typically be travelling along the trail?
 Are trail users all travelling in the same direction?
 How rough is the tread surface?
 Is it especially difficult for trail users to pass each other due to the terrain?